4 Different Types of Busbar Schemes in power substations│Electronicsinfos

 bus bar with sectionalize

-we know that in a single bus bar system if we need maintenance work we need to shut down the whole system which results in the consumers being affected in this process.
+we know that, In a single bus bar system for maintenance work, we need to shut down the whole system which results in the consumers being affected in this process.
 To overcome this problem we divide the single bus system into two or multiple parts as per requirements.

-Sectionalized bus bar scheme uses different circuit breakers and isolators in each system. the control system and supply system of each bus bar system are different. when any fault occurs or we need to do maintenance work we just shut down a particular bus bar system. this is easy for consumers. when we shut down the particular supply we shut down the circuit breaker and then open the isolators because we always operate isolators with no load.
+In This scheme when any fault occurs or we need to do maintenance work we just shut down a particular bus bar system. when we need to shut down a particular supply we use the circuit breaker to open the isolators because we always operate isolators with no load.

-when we restore the supply we first close the isolators and then on the circuit breaker In this scheme we also use current limiting reactors to minimize the fault MVA to reduce the circuit breaker capacity sectionalized bus bar we use different AC sources that's why both parts must be synchronised. the meaning of synchronizing is that the frequency, phase sequence and voltages must be the same in both parts of the bus bar system.
+when we restore the supply we first close the isolators and then 'on' the circuit breaker.
+In this scheme, we also use current limiting reactors to minimize the fault MVA to reduce the circuit breaker capacity.

 Advantages of Sectionlize Single Scheme